ProtossManse/MCAutoSubmit/README.md

 Run application before start a run.

-This application automatically reads the difficulty level, seed, mod, version, IGT, and more to make it easier for the player to submit a run by simply entering only a description, link, RTA, and seed type.
+This application automatically reads the difficulty, seed, mod, version, IGT, and more to make it easier for the player to submit a run by simply entering only a description, link, RTA, and seed type.

 For Pre 1.15 version, it cannot be detected whether it is mod or not, so you need to set it manually.